ArrogantGao/FSSoG_benchmark/README.md

 # Repo for benchmarking the FastSpecSoG.jl

-This repos is to validate the accuracy and benchmark the performance of FastSpecSoG.jl.
+This repos is to validate the accuracy and benchmark the performance of [FastSpecSoG.jl](https://github.com/HPMolSim/FastSpecSoG.jl).
+The related article as avaiable at https://arxiv.org/abs/2412.04595.

 ## How to run